jjvanzon/JJs-Reference-Architecture/code-style.md

 This article lists coding style preferenced, that might be followed in certain projects.

-It mostlys conform to the Microsoft standard described in the following documents:
+It mostly conform to the Microsoft standard described in the following documents:

 <http://msdn.microsoft.com/en-us/library/vstudio/ff926074.aspx>
 <http://msdn.microsoft.com/en-us/library/aa260844%28v=vs.60%29.aspx>